pwang00/pietcc/README.md

 ## Building PietCC

 To build PietCC, first make sure you have supported versions of rustc and LLVM on your system.
 You may need to modify inkwell's cargo feature flags in the Cargo.tomls of the [project root](https://github.com/pwang00/pietcc/blob/main/Cargo.toml) and [compiler](https://github.com/pwang00/pietcc/blob/main/compiler/Cargo.toml).
-This project sets them at LLVM 14.0:
+This project sets them at LLVM 18.1:

 ```
-inkwell = { git = "https://github.com/TheDan64/inkwell", branch = "master", features = ["llvm14-0"] }
+inkwell = { version = "0.7.0", features = ["llvm18-1"] }
 ```

 However, other versions are supported as well per the inkwell docs: